Biomarker Glossary

 Glutamine is the most active amino acid in the body as it is involved in more processes than any other amino acid.

-Histidine is a semi-essentiel amino acid since adults can make it from other chemicals in the body.
+Histidine is a semi-essential amino acid since adults can make it from other chemicals in the body.
 For children, histidine is an essential amino acid, meaning it cannot be synthesized by the body and must be provided in sufficient quantity by the diet.

 Linoleic acid is an omega-6 fatty acid part of the polyunsaturated fatty acids family.
 It is the only essential omega-6 fatty acid, meaning that our body cannot produce it naturally so it must be obtained through our diet.
-Although linoleic acid is essential and consuming foods containing omega-6 fatty acids can help reduce your risk of cardiovascular disease, a high consumption of linoleic acid may also contribute to the development of low-grade inflammation in the body.
+Although linoleic acid is essential and consuming foods containing omega-6 fatty acids can help reduce your risk of cardiovascular disease, high consumption of linoleic acid may also contribute to the development of low-grade inflammation in the body.

 Lysine, also called L–lysine is a building block for proteins.
 It is an essential, positively charged amino acid.
 Our bodies cannot synthesize it so we must obtain it through dietary sources.